andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 Using standard CSS we would create classes for all the elements in our Card component like the example above.
 This would require us to create these individual classes in a CSS file.
 In this scenario there are two things that need to be done:

-1. Name our CSS class names.
-But naming can be difficult, especially when multiple team members are involved.
+1. Name our CSS class names: Naming can be difficult, especially when multiple team members are involved.
 It can lead to confusion, for example, if one person refers to a component as a "tile" and another calls it a "card."
-2. Potentially duplicate the same CSS properties multiple times throughout the CSS file e.g. `margin: 0` and `padding: 1rem`
+2. Duplication: Repeating the same CSS properties multiple times throughout the CSS file(s) e.g. `margin: 0` and `padding: 1rem` we can end up with a mess that most developers on your team would be afraid to change for fear of regression issues.

 ```css
 .cardContainer {